codersforcauses/repair-lab/README.md

-# Next.JS Prisma Template
+# Repair Lab Tracker

-Template for Next.JS Prisma projects.
+A repair tracker for [Repair Lab](https://repairlab.myfreesites.net/) and other repair cafes.

 ## Stack